 A seven-year-old named Layla reflects how the dark sky reminds her of purple plums, which she loves.
 We then experience parts of Layla’s day (and life) that she savors, each bringing her happiness.
 From slurping spaghetti to hearing her dad tell stories from his youth or watching plants grow in the community garden, all are small pieces of one exuberant girl’s happiness.

-With over 20 spanish words woven into the text, this counting book, the third in an award-winning series, is a gratifying homage to Mexican culture and Spanish speakers the world over.
-Definitely keep this one in mind for your Cinco de Mayo celebrations.
+With over 20 Spanish words woven into the text, this counting book is a gratifying homage to Mexican culture and Spanish speakers the world over.
+Keep this one in mind for your Cinco de Mayo celebrations.